ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

 *************************************

-For your course content and for each video in your course, you can select one of the following license options
+For your course content and for each video in your course, you can select one of the following license options.

 * All Rights Reserved
 * Creative Commons